 In New Zealand, if the non-kidney transplant team consider that their patient also needs a kidney transplant, then a request is made and assessed by a kidney transplant physician at Auckland Transplant Centre.
 If the Auckland transplant group agrees to the multi-organ transplant, then the patient will be listed for multi-organ transplantation including a kidney.

-There are three major issues currently being critically reviewed by RTAC that will likely lead to changes in Australian kidney allocation protocols in the near future.
+There are three major issues currently being critically reviewed by RTAC that will or have started to be incorporated into the updated and future Australian kidney allocation protocols in the near future.